Anthropoid ceramic coffins: Construction technique

-The coffins where coil built, this technique is done with large amounts of clay formed into coils and then layered upon one another with water or slip to act as a binder between layers.
-Whinding and forming the structure, large objects can be built in stages this way as a result of the lower sections being allowed to dry to support the continued addition of clay.
+The coffins were coil built.
+This technique is done with large amounts of clay formed into coils and then layered upon one another with water or slip to act as a binder between layers.
+Large objects can be built in stages this way as a result of the lower sections being allowed to dry to support the continued additions of clay.
 Tapered at one or both ends.
-There is evidence that the lids were cut out of the forms after the initial building to be reworked and molded, this would have been done at the leather hard stage when the clay was firm but still mailable.
-The facial features tend to be formed by molding with the clay that is part of the formed lid, though with lids of the grotesque style applying more clay to the surface.
+There is evidence that the lids were cut out of the forms after the initial building, to be reworked and molded; this would have been done at the leather hard stage when the clay was firm but still mailable.
+The facial features tend to be formed by molding with the clay that is part of the formed lid, with lids of the grotesque style applying more clay to the surface.
 Attention was paid most notably to the face lids, secondly to the exterior of the coffin, which was smoothed down and compressed back into itself.
 And lastly the interior was left rough and undefined with coils still notable.
 Some times handles can be found along the sides of the coffins, used for carrying as well as adapted and molded into representing the facial features on the lids.
-Handles seem to be one of the local variations that coffin sport; they are found in Transjordan and Beth-shan.
+Handles seem to be one of the local variations of coffins; they are found in Transjordan and Beth-shan.
 The formations of the arms sculpted thinly along the edge of the lid are a conceptual representation and on a majority of the coffins they are not overly defined.
 There are instances of painted or scribed hieroglyphs on the exteriors of the coffins, though they are usually crudely rendered.

 Completing and firing

 The lids of the coffins are more often in better shape then the main bodies.
-The coffins found in Tomb 116 at Deir el-Balah have the lids close to intact while the body of the coffin, being fragile, broke easily upon excavation.
-The stability of the clay is determined by how it was treated and how it has been fired.
-More durable ceramic pieces have been fired to a higher temperature, allowing the clay to dehydrate and burn off all of the water that was mixed into it to create a malleable material to craft and mold with.
-With the smaller face masks, where more time was devoted to sculpting, molding, and carving the features, more care has then been taken to ensure that they would last.
-“The coffins were fired in an open fire at a low temperature, which would account for the sometimes crumbly and mottled material.”
+The coffins found in Tomb 116 at Deir el-Balah have lids that are nearly intact while the bodies of the coffins, being fragile, broke easily upon excavation.
+The stability of the clay was determined by how it was treated and how it has been fired.
+More durable ceramic pieces had been fired to a higher temperature, allowing the clay to dehydrate and burn off all of the water that was mixed into it to create a malleable material to craft and mold.
+With the smaller face masks, where more time was devoted to sculpting, molding and carving the features, more care had been taken to ensure that they would last.
+"The coffins were fired in an open fire at a low temperature, which would account for the sometimes crumbly and mottled material."